 When to start sleep training

-You shouldn't start trying to sleep train your baby until they are at least 4-6 months old.
+You shouldn't start trying to sleep train until your child is at least 4-6 months old.
 This is because up until this point they will need feeding during the night.
 Don’t attempt a formal sleep-training method before four months, until your baby is able to go longer in between feeds and their circadian rhythm starts to develop.

-As it is also recommended that baby sleeps in the same room with you until 6 months, this is a good time to start sleep training as you may also be transitioning them to their own room.
+As it is also recommended that baby sleeps in the same room with you until 6 months, this is a good time to start sleep training as you may also be transitioning your toddler to their own room.

 The most important thing in relation to sleep is routine.
 Babies and children thrive on routine and the familiar, so if there is a particular place or certain music or toy they have in order to sleep, this should be with them every night.